Virgin Missing Adventures: Continuity

 Speed of Flight is the only novel in the series that is a prequel; to Timelash.

+Burning Heart

+Burning Heart was originally planned to feature Judge Dredd and was going to be set in Mega-City One.
+Virgin Books held the rights to the Judge Dredd novels at the time, and author Dave Stone had already written Judge Dredd novels for Virgin.
+This plan was scrapped after the release of the 1995 film based on that character.
+The book was re-written, and the character of Dredd was replaced by one Adjudicator Joseph Craator.

 Who Killed Kennedy

 In 1996, Virgin Books published Who Killed Kennedy, a Doctor Who novel by David Bishop.
 Although set during the time of the Third Doctor, Virgin published this book as a standalone work and not as part of the Missing Adventures series.